Same-sex marriage in Sweden: Statistics

-In July 2013, Statistics Sweden (SCB) released estimates on the number of people who had married a partner of the same sex since marriage legalisation in 2009.
-The group found that in all jurisdictions of Sweden bar one (Stockholm County) more lesbian marriages had occurred than male same-sex marriages.
-As of July 2013, 4,521 women were married to another woman in Sweden, compared to 3,646 men in same-sex marriages.
+In July 2013, Statistics Sweden (SCB) released estimates on the number of individuals who had entered into same-sex marriages since the legalisation of same-sex marriage in 2009.
+The data showed that, in every county except Stockholm, there were more marriages between women than between men.
+A total of 4,521 women were married to another woman, compared to 3,646 men in same-sex marriages.
 The odd figure for female marriages is due to SCB not including foreigners in the statistics.
-Most same-sex marriages took place in Stockholm County, Västra Götaland County, Skåne County and Uppsala County.
+Most same-sex marriages occurred in Stockholm, Västra Götaland, Skåne and Uppsala counties.

-According to SCB, 12,158 people were in a same-sex marriage at the end of 2017; with 56% being women and 44% being men.
-SCB estimated that the average age of marriage for women in same-sex relationships was 34 years, while for men it was 41 years (compared to 34 and 36, respectively, for opposite-sex partners).
-Stockholm, Västra Götaland and Skåne counties registered the most same-sex marriages, while Gotland, Jämtland and Blekinge registered the fewest.
+As of the end of 2017, SCB reported that 12,158 people were in same-sex marriages, with 56% being women and 44% being men.
+The average age at marriage for women in same-sex relationships was 34 years, and 41 years for men—compared to 34 and 36 years, respectively, for opposite-sex partners.
+Stockholm, Västra Götaland and Skåne counties recorded the highest numbers of same-sex marriages, while Gotland, Jämtland and Blekinge registered the fewest.